NYC › Best Places to Stay

 - Best Cheap/Midrange Hotels: Sonder I Duane Street • Soho Grand Hotel

-5. East Village and Bowery
+5. East Village & Bowery

 This gentrifying, one-time hippie haven from Houston to 14th Streets east of Third Avenue still offers many affordable restaurants, but new development near Houston and the neighboring formerly-derelict Bowery have brought avant garde museums, galleries, more upscale dining and hotels.
 Still in flux, it might appeal as a classic example of how fast neighborhoods can change in Manhattan, where people are in a constant search for the next big thing.